 The Becker County Museum, founded in 1943, was initially housed in the basement of the Becker County Courthouse.
 Prior to that time, the “collection” was stored in a closet at the Detroit Lakes Public Library.
 The President of the Board of Trustees held the key!

 As the collection grew, there were plans to renovate the old Holmes School building as a museum.
 However, a fire in 1980 prevented that from happening.
-In 1989, the Becker County Historical Society purchased our current building from the Assemblies of God congregation and converted it to the present museum.
+In 1989, the Becker County Historical Society purchased the building from Assemblies of God congregation and converted it to the present museum.
+After more than two decades of fundraising and planning, 2023 has brought us to a new facility.
+We now share a lobby with the Historic Holmes Theatre.